RensTillmann/super-forms/src/docs/special-validation.md

-# Special Validation
+# Validation

-The Special Validation option gives you the ability to quickly add a specific validation to any of your fields.
+The Validation option gives you the ability to quickly add a specific validation to any of your fields.
 This will decrease the risk of a user making mistakes or typos while filling out the form.

 Below you can find the available validation methods: